renanwt/renanwt/README.md

 🔧 I'm graduated in Electrical/Telecommunications Engineering since 2010

 💻 I started programming in feb-2022.
-Currently I'm developing my Backend skills focusing on Python
+Currently I'm developing my **Backend** skills focusing on **Python**

-📑 AWS Cloud Practioner Certified - Dec/2022 to Dec/2025
+📑 **AWS Cloud Practitioner Certified** - Dec/2022 to Dec/2025

 🎵 During free time I play Chapman Stick and Bass Guitar.
 I'm very fan of Progressive Rock and Metal

-📈 I also like to follow the Brazilian and American Stocks and Cryptos Markets
+📈 I also like to follow the Brazilian and North American Stocks and Cryptos Markets

 📲 Feel free to get in touch via [e-mail](renanwt@gmail.com) or [LinkedIn](https://www.linkedin.com/in/renan-teixeira-1006883b/)